 Your friends at The Relational Center are concerned about COVID-19 (Coronavirus) and the risk that it poses to many of us.
 We are monitoring things daily and following all CDC and local government recommendations.
 We consider the safety and wellbeing of our community to be our top priority and we are also committed to providing support for our members during these anxiety provoking and uncertain times.
 Therefore, we will continue offering counseling services by phone or video, but we are postponing all in-house events and larger gatherings.
-This includes postponing the memorial for Dr Choi that was planned for this weekend.
-We will announce a new date for that, and all other events, when it feels safe to do so.

 - The Relational Center’s COVID-19 Info Sheet

 - Coronavirus 1-page Infographic in English and Spanish (from LA County)

 - Coronavirus Frequently Asked Questions in English and Spanish (from LA County)

 - Keeping workplaces, homes, schools, or commercial establishments safe (from CDC)

 - The Los Angeles County Public Health Dept. web site with Infographics and FAQs in numerous languages and other resources.

 - The US Centers for Disease Control and Prevention web site with additional information.